You are viewing the Caracas chapter Global New York Acarigua

 public culture.

-A pilot cultural program designed to reconnect Venezuelan diaspora talent with communities of origin through a methodological, curatorial and institutional architecture, educational mediation, public activation and verifiable governance.
+A cultural program in development designed to reconnect Venezuelan diaspora talent with communities of origin through a methodological, curatorial and institutional architecture, educational mediation, public activation and verifiable governance.

 with verifiable control